 The start-up of wireless activities outside Quebec involves financial risks, which raises fears of an increase in the level of indebtedness.

 The success of Quebecor in Quebec can be explained in particular by its product offering (wireless, cable, internet and residential telephony).
-Having more than one product to offer is an advantage management is well aware of.
+The competitive environment outside Quebec with a single product – wireless – could prove to be a particular challenge to overcome.